Propane Council Urges Farmers to Prepare for Winter Season Now

 The Grain Drying Calculator allows users to simply input their average expected yield to determine the propane gallons needed to dry their crops by a specific moisture percentage.

-Newland and director of market communications, Gregg Walker, recently discussed the status of domestic propane supply, expectations for the season, and taking advantage of PERC resources to prepare for winter energy demands in a new webinar.
+Mike Newland and the director of market communications, recently discussed the status of domestic propane supply, expectations for the season, and taking advantage of PERC resources to prepare for winter energy demands in a new webinar.
 The webinar is part of a Propane Presents Technology Series, hosted in partnership with various OEMs to focus on new and emerging propane technologies, tools, education, and best practices.

 PERC advises producers to contact local propane suppliers now to plan for winter deliveries and discuss early tank fill programs.